 Ruddiman has proposed that human activities, primarily deforestation, began to alter atmospheric carbon dioxide and methane levels many centuries ago, long before the industrial revolution.
 If so, global warming may not be a recent development but may have begun nearly 100 centuries ago with the advent of agriculture.
 The figure at the left shows how rapid deforestation was in the United States.
 The figure below shows Nordell and Gervet's (2009) estimates of how much anthropogenic heat emissions have contributed to present day global warming.

 Fossil fuels (coal, oil, and natural gas) were formed hundreds of millions of years ago by primary producers long before there were any people.
 During the last century, humans have burned up vast amounts of these limited supplies of fossilized sunlight.
 We must stop squandering Earth's non-renewable resources because burning fossil fuels releases carbon dioxide into the atmosphere which in turn increases its heat-holding greenhouse effect and leads to global warming.
 Like CO2, the natural gas methane CH4 is a greenhouse gas.
 One molecule of methane is equivalent to about 20-25 molecules of carbon dioxide in terms of its effects on global warming.
 When a molecule of methane burns, it gives off heat energy as it is oxidized into 2 molecules of water and one of carbon dioxide, both of which are powerful greenhouse gases.
-Long frozen fossil methane is being released from thawing permafrost and from the deep oceans at an ever accelerating rate.
+Long frozen fossil methane is being released from thawing permafrost and from clathrates in the deep oceans at an ever accelerating rate.
 As temperatures rise, more methane bubbles up to the surface, further raising temperatures in an ever increasing positive feedback loop.
 Is there a critical "tipping point" at which the state of Earth's surface will change drastically, and if, so, what is it and when will it be reached?
 Some experts think this tipping point has already been crossed.

 Major methane vents are shown on the following map.
 Methane levels in the atmosphere are now more than double the levels that they have been over the last half million years.
 This could well portend the onset of a powerful positive feedback loop that will almost certainly lead to very rapid global warming.